VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 SMALL LEATHER TAB (on the front of the notebook).

-AS AN ASIDE
+ASIDE

-For A4 format:
+For an A4 format:

-Our notebook is 21 x 29.7 cm and 1 cm thick.
+Our notebook measures 21 x 29.7 cm and is 1 cm thick.

-For the height: add 1 cm margin (i.e. 31 cm height in total).
+For the height: add 1 cm margin (i.e. 31 cm total height).

-For the width: 51 cm will be necessary ( 21 + 21 + 1 +1 + 7 = 51 cm ).
-These 51 cm include the internal return (small flap) of approximately 6.5 cm.
+For the width: 51 cm will be needed ( 21 + 21 + 1 + 1 + 7 = 51 cm ).
+This 51 cm includes the inner return (small flap) of approximately 6.5 cm.

 SMALL LEATHER TAB (on the front of the notebook).